heterophyllus/Geopter/README.md

 Some example lenses are stored in "example" folder in json format.
 In Geopter GUI, go File->Open and select a json file.

 ### Python scripting
-Unlike the other optical design software such as Zemax and CodeV, Geopter doesn't have its own "macro" language.
+Geopter doesn't have its own "macro" language unlike the exemplary software such as Zemax and CodeV.
 Instead, the embedded Python console enables command scripting in order to automate a complex procedure.
-The "app" and "osys" object provide accesses to the application and the optical system respectively.
+The "app" and "osys" object provide the accesses to the application and the optical system respectively.
 For the moment, only a few functions have been implemented.

 ### Note
-In Geopter, the array indexes for fields, wavelengths and other arrays start at 0 because of the necessity for consistency with Python.
+In Geopter, the array indexes(fields, wavelengths, etc) start at 0 because of the necessity for consistency with Python.

 ## Development